Vidzeme Planning Region

 Vidzeme Region (Vidzemes reģions), officially Vidzeme Planning Region (Vidzemes plānošanas reģions) is one of the five planning regions of Latvia, it is situated in the northern part of Latvia.
 The state institution was founded on 2 October 2006, based on the creation of the region territory as prescribed by Regulations No. 133 of the Cabinet of Ministers as of 25 March 2003, the "Regulations on Territories of Planning Regions".
 As of 2020, the region's population was 211,309.

-Geography
+Municipalities

+Economy

-The territory of the Vidzeme Region was created in 2006.
+The gross regional product (GRP) of the region was €2.0 billion in 2020.

 Demography

 Vidzeme Region had a population of 211,309 inhabitants in 2020.